-(d) Damage or disruption to major roads including but not limited to interstate and state highways, and the only access to residential or other critical areas such as hospitals, nursing homes, or correctional facilities as determined by the chief.
+(d) Damage or disruption to major roads including but not limited to interstate and state highways, and the only access to critical areas such as hospitals, nursing homes, or correctional facilities as determined by the chief.

 (e) Damage or disruption to railroads or public utilities.

-(3) A levee shall be placed in class III when sudden failure of the levee would result in at least one of the following conditions, but loss of human life is not probable.
+(3) A levee having a height of not more than three feet shall be placed in class III.
+A levee having a height of more than three feet shall be placed in class III when sudden failure of the levee would result in at least one of the following conditions, but loss of human life is not probable.

 (a) Property losses including but not limited to rural buildings not otherwise described in paragraph (A) of this rule.